JohnEarnest/Decker/Readme.md

 Lilt
 ----
 Decker's scripting language, [Lil](http://beyondloom.com/tools/trylil.html), is available as a standalone interpreter, with extended IO functionality to make it suitable for general-purpose programming and scripting: this package is called [Lilt](http://beyondloom.com/decker/lilt.html).
-Lilt only requires libc and `xxd` to build from source:
+Lilt only requires libc to build from source:
 ```
 make lilt
 ```